 - Laundry facilities

 - Care of address

 - Nurses Clinic

 - Substance Misuse support

-Advice workers are on hand throughout the day and night to provide advice and guidance to support women into housing as well as signposting women to the relevant services to support them holistically.
+Advice workers are on hand throughout the day and night to provide advice and guidance to support women with accessing housing, benefits or healthcare, as well as signposting women to relevant services, ensuring they’re supported holistically.

 The Sanctuary Team manage 4 Emergency Beds short-term (28 day) crash pads for women with low support needs.
 Women are allocated an Advice Worker to assist them with searching for more stable accommodation during the 28-day period.